 In Dingle, you can paddle with us around the harbour, exploring some of the many sea caves and hopefully seeing the famous Fungi the Dingle Dolphin – this really is one of the best water activities on offer and great fun in a group.
-More experienced kayakers can opt for a full day kayaking tour and go from Ventry to Dingle (medium), or for a real workout go from Dingle to Inch (hard).
-Sea-kayaking in Dingle Harbour is available on the Brendan 5-Day Tour.
+More experienced kayakers can opt for a full-day kayaking tour and go from Ventry to Dingle (medium), or for a real workout go from Dingle to Inch (hard).

-You can also kayak with us in Ireland’s only fjord, the rugged and beautiful Killary Fjord, as part of our unique 10-day Crean Tour.
+You can also kayak with us in Ireland’s only fjord, the rugged and beautiful Killary Fjord, as part of our unique 7-day Ultimate Tour.
 Tours are also available on the Lakes of Killarney, so why not get a unique view of Ireland from her seas, lakes and rivers and get kayaking on your next adventure tour.

 Imagine galloping along by the water’s edge on a deserted Ventry beach in the west of Ireland on horseback at dawn, with the wind in your hair and the sea spray from the Atlantic in your face.
 Sounds exciting?
-Well, you can make it happen with our awesome horse-riding adventures available on our Brendan 5-Day Tour.
+Well, you can make it happen with our awesome horse-riding adventures available on our 11 Day Tour.

 If galloping sounds a little fast, don’t worry, as our tours cater for all levels of experience and age groups.
 Beginners can walk and trot gently up the foothills of the Dingle mountains at a leisurely pace to take in the sights.
 We will take the more experienced riders on the canter tracks to get the adrenaline pumping and the hearts racing.

-Irish Experience Tours can also take you horse-riding in wild Connemara as part of our Shackleton 8-Day Tour and our West-Coast 3-Day Tour (ask about our special offers).
+Irish Experience Tours can also take you horse-riding in wild Connemara as part of our 10-Day Tour and our 6-Day Tour (ask about our special offers).
 Professional guides will lead you along the beach between the wild Atlantic and the 12 Bens Mountains.
 Again, don’t worry if you are not an experienced rider.

 To totally slow it down and really relax, why not go for a peaceful horse-and-cart ride through the stunning Gap of Dunloe outside Killarney in the southwest.
 The views here are truly special and we guarantee you will not be disappointed.
 You can find out more about this option on our Kingdom Explorer Tour.